kasunkv/aks-workshop-data-volumes-for-aks/guidelines/using-azure-disks-for-aks-data-volumes.md

 kubectl create --filename .\deploy-disk-static.yml
 ```

-# Create Persistant Volume using Dynamically Provisioned Azure Disk
+# Create Persistent Volume using Dynamically Provisioned Azure Disk
-To dynamically generate a persistant voulme using Azure Disks we need to use a Kubernetes StorageClass.
+To dynamically generate a persistent volume using Azure Disks we need to use a Kubernetes StorageClass.
 AKS includes two pre-created StorageClasses which are configured to use Azure Disks

 * _**default**_:  Standard storage created using HDDs
 * _**managed-premium**_: Premium storage created using Premium SSDs.